Kani-Maki-Gang/bld/Readme.md

 > The project currently targets only Linux.
 It has not been tested on Windows or Macos.

+# Installation
+For a prebuilt version of bld go to the github [releases](https://github.com/Kani-Maki-Gang/bld/releases) page and download the latest version.

 # Creating a project
 If you have followed the above Building section and have a Bld binary available, you can execute the below commands to initialize a Bld directory.
 ```bash